SimdQuickHeap: The QuickHeap Reconsidered: Experiments

-The \textsf{ScalarQuickHeap} makes $1.7 \log_2 n$ comparisons when using random pivots in combination with a linear scan over the pivots to insert elements.
-This decreases to $1.1\log_2 n$ when using an oracle that gives the exact median for free, showing that there is some room for improvement by using a more accurate partitioning scheme.
+\parag{Number of comparisons.} On the \textsf{MonotoneConstantSize} workload (\cref{fig:comparisons}), the \textsf{BinaryHeap} needs less than $1.1 \log_2 n$ comparisons per element, while the \textsf{$8$-aryHeap} needs around $2.7 \log_2 n$ comparisons.
+The \textsf{BinaryHeap} needs more comparisons on degenerate input, while the \textsf{WeakHeap} consistently needs $1.0\log_2 n$.
+The \textsf{ScalarQuickHeap} needs $1.7 \log_2 n$ comparisons when using random pivots in combination with a linear scan over the pivots to insert elements.
+This decreases to $1.2\log_2 n$ when using an oracle that gives the exact median for free, showing that there is some room for improvement by using a more accurate partitioning scheme.

-\parag{Running time distribution.} When running \textsf{SimdQuickHeap} with $n=2^{25}$ on the \textsf{ConstantSize} workload, $21\%$ of the time is spent pushing elements, with $14\%$ (of the total) scanning the list of pivots to find the right layer to append to.
+\parag{Running time distribution.} When running \textsf{SimdQuickHeap} with $n=2^{25}$ on the \textsf{MonotoneConstantSize} workload, $21\%$ of the time is spent pushing elements, with $14\%$ (of the total) scanning the list of pivots to find the right layer to append to.
 The other $78\%$ of time is spent on pop: $59\%$ partitioning the input, $11\%$ finding the position of the smallest element in the bottom bucket, and $3\%$ removing and returning this element.

+\parag{Memory usage.} For most workloads, the total capacity of the vectors allocated by the \textsf{SimdQuickHeap} is around $5\times$ the space required just to hold the elements.
+For the \textsf{MonotoneConstantSize} workload, this factor grows to around $11$.
+The increased memory consumption is likely due to the higher number of operations ($10n$ vs.~$\leq3n$), so that the data structure has more time to accumulate large temporary buckets due to bad pivots.
+In comparison, binary heaps and the original QuickHeap can be implemented on top of a growing vector, resulting in an overhead of just the geometric growing factor (typically 2).
+Possible mitigations to lower the memory consumption would be to periodically shrink vectors with excessive capacity or to use a more memory-efficient data structure like a list of (reusable) blocks.